Tonsillectomy is one of the painful surgeries that worries a person for more than a couple of weeks..

 Out of all days, these are the crucial days in the process of tonsillectomy recovery.
 Yes, these are the days during which the scabs behind your child’s throat start to heal off.
 The scabs start to wear off with a new pink skin covering them completely forever.

 As scabs start to come off and the coming new skin being very sensitive, this is the time when your child experiences a severe pain.
 You can also consider these days to be the most painful days for your child.
 This is because your child feels an extreme pain especially near the scabs which is also added with throat and ear pain.
-You can use ice packs regularly to make your child cope up with these severe pains.
+You can use kid-friendly ice packs like these regularly to make your child cope up with these severe pains.

 At times, the sensitive skin forming on the scabs may create a burning sensation in your child’s throat making it difficult even to eat or drink.